-Approximately 471 colleges in the U.S. offer a linguistics and comparative literature degree of some kind.
-This year's Best Linguistics & Comparative Literature Schools ranking compares 209 of them to identify the best overall programs in the country.
+Our 2023 Best Linguistics & Comparative Literature Schools ranking analyzes 146 of these schools to determine the best overall colleges for linguistics and comparative literature students.
 Explore this or one of our many other custom comparative literature rankings further below.

 This major is well suited to individuals who are creative, curious and analytical thinkers.
 You will spend a good amount of time studying the origin and development of language, making a love of reading and writing important.
 You can prepare for this major ahead of time by taking courses in English Literature, Foreign Languages, English Language, World History, and European History.

 A high school diploma or equivalent is typically required for most comparative literature degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 Once you obtain your degree, additional comparative literature certifications required to pursue a career in this field.